iz1kga/zeroCam/readme.md

 ---
 ---
 ## English Version
+---
+ZeroCam is a project for building a high-performance landscape webcam using a Raspberry Pi (Pi 5 recommended) and a PiCamera HQ.

+Leveraging the large sensor of the PiCamera HQ, ZeroCam captures stunningly detailed images and video, far surpassing traditional webcams, with excellent performance even in low-light conditions.

+Key Features:

+High-Quality Imaging: Capture crisp, high-resolution photos, with excellent low-light and night performance.

+Automatic Snapshots & FTP Upload: Periodically take pictures and automatically upload them to an FTP server.

+YouTube Live Streaming: Broadcast a continuous live feed directly to your YouTube channel.
+---

 This guide explains how to perform a clean and automated installation of the zeroCAM application on a Debian-based system (like Raspberry Pi OS).